Community Harvest Program - Community Harvest Volunteer

 What are the benefits?

 Volunteers with the Community Harvest program have the rewarding opportunity in effecting change in a way that is hands-on and immediate.
-You will support local home-owners/renters in nurturing their fruit trees to encourage further growth.
+You will support local home-owners/renters and farmers in nurturing their fruit trees to encourage further growth.
 You will be addressing food insecurity by ensuring fresh produce is delivered to people who use the Food Bank.
 You will also be PART OF THE ACTION in reducing food waste to fight climate change.

 The benefits don’t stop there.
 This is an opportunity to learn more about your local community’s commitment to reducing food waste, and how food systems are affected by the seasonality of locally grown produce.
 Of course, you take home a portion of the produce harvested to enjoy with friends and family.